- New Recipes

 On the Border Smoked Jalapeno Vinaigrette

-You may notice that there is no jalapeño mentioned in this recipe.
+You may notice that there is no jalapeño mentioned in my On The Border Smoked Jalapeño Vinaigrette recipe below.
 Chipotle is a smoke dried jalapeño.
 We'll use ground chipotle chili found near the spices in your market.

 Source: Top Secret Restaurant Recipes 3 by Todd Wilbur.